DennisFaucher/FillerWordsShock/README.md

 ![Speech Service](https://github.com/DennisFaucher/FillerWordsShock/blob/master/Speech%20to%20Text%20Service.png)

-You can find your API key and your service URL on this page:
+Once the service is created, you can find your API key and your service URL on this page: https://cloud.ibm.com/resources